JacksonKaunismaa/transcriber/README.md

 ### Keyboard typing not working

-The tool will automatically detect and show which typing method it's using on startup:
-- `✓ Keyboard typing: wtype (Wayland)` - Working correctly
-- `⚠️ No typing method available` - Need to install a tool

 **If typing isn't working:**
-1. Check the startup message to see which method is being used
-2. For **Wayland**: Install `wtype` (recommended) or `ydotool`
+1. For **Wayland**: Install `wtype`
-3. For **X11**: Install `xdotool`
+2. For **X11**: Install `xdotool`
-4. Make sure the target window has focus
+3. Make sure the target window has focus
-5. For ydotool: Ensure the daemon is running (`sudo systemctl status ydotool`)
-6. If all else fails, text is still saved to the conversation log files

-**Known issues:**
-- `ydotool` sometimes types incorrect characters (use `wtype` instead)
+4. Transcriptions are still saved to `conversations/` even if typing fails

-- Some applications may block programmatic typing (security feature)
+Some applications (like certain Electron apps) may block programmatic typing as a security feature.

 ### API key errors

-- Verify your API key is correct in `.env` or `.secrets`
+- Verify your API key is correct in `.env`
 - Make sure you have access to the OpenAI Realtime API
 - Check your OpenAI account has sufficient credits